The-Taimaka-Project/notebook-pipeline-runner/README.md

 ## Requirements

-Make sure you have pip3 installed.
+Make sure you have `pip3` and `python3` installed.
 If you don't, run

 `sudo apt update`